rockettheme/docs/Docs/phpbb/styles/ximenia/INDEX.md

 ---
-title: Acacia
+title: Ximenia
-description: Your Guide to Using the Acacia Style for phpBB3.
+description: Your Guide to Using the Ximenia Style for phpBB3.
-breadcrumb: /phpbb:phpBB/!styles:Styles/!acacia:Acacia/
+breadcrumb: /phpbb:phpBB/!styles:Styles/!ximenia:Ximenia/

 ---

 Introduction
 -----

-Acacia is a beautifully designed professional phpBB3 style, underlying interactive and configurable features to maximize the versatility and engagement of your forum.
-Its appearance is enriched through brilliant icons and splendid design.
+Ximenia, the August 2012 phpBB3 style club release, is an elegant, subtle and conservative design, very customizable, with soft tones and shapes to bring focus to your content.
+The theme is perfect for any corporate-type site that prefers a more moderate, but still visually luring appearance.

 ![][style]

-The style is built with the RokBB Framework.
-This provides many features such as an advanced administrator alongside other features, such as integrated Tabs and Headlines styling, in addition to different layout settings.
+An assortment of core RocketTheme Extensions, such as RokBB3, Tabs, Headlines and its multiple settings, have template based styling to apply integrated visuals for the additional functionality offered.

 Features
 -----

-* WebFont based Imageset and Icons
-* Google Web Fonts Support
-* Responsive and Fixed Layouts
-* 8 Styled & Numerous Structural Module Suffixes
-* RokNavMenu Exporter Support
-* RokBridge support
-* Demo settings applied automatically
 * 8 Preset Styles
+* Custom suffixes for Category and Topics lists
+* RokNavMenu Exporter 1.2 Support
-* Tabs & Headlines Integrated
+* Display modules in Tabs and Headlines
-* RokBB 5 Framework
+* RokBB3 Administration Interface
+* Extensive configuration options
+* Fluid Width Support
-* phpBB 3.0.12 Compatible
+* phpBB3 3.0.10 Compatible
+* 10 Styled and 25 Structural Module Suffixes
+* Fusion Menu (with RokNavMenu Exporter)
+* Loading Transitions
-* Various Configurable Module Positions
+* Configurable Module Positions
-* LoadTransitions
 * Customizable layout options
-* Firefox, Opera, Safari 4, IE8+ Compatible
+* FF, Opera, Safari 4, IE7+ Compatible
+* W3C XHTML 1.0 Transitional.

-NOTE: **RokBB 5.0.4+** is required for Acacia to work correctly.
+NOTE: **RokBB 4.5+** is required for Ximenia to work correctly.
 For more details on installing RokBB, please visit the [**Administrative Module** installation guide][adminguide].

-### WebFonts Imageset and Icons
+### Separate Category and Topics lists styling

-Acacia supports WebFonts-based scalable vector icons.
-No images are used in this style.
-All icons and imagesets have been converted into sprites.
-This adds some new indicators (poll icon, unapproved icon, etc.) in addition to other useful features.

-For example: Installing matching language imagesets is not needed as we removed text and replaced it with pictographic language.

-### RokBridge Support

-RokBridge is an attempt to bring back famous component into the newest Joomla 2.5/3.x environment.
-RokBridge is a non-invasive, bi-directional bridge for Joomla and the forum platform phpBB.

-By following a few simple steps, you can easily integrate the two platforms, providing registration, user syncing, and syncing of login sessions.
-RokBridge comes with three default modules: Login, Latest Post, and Member.
-Please visit the [RokBridge product page][rokbridge] for support and latest news.

-### Responsive Layout

-Acacia's responsive grid system is designed for desktops, tablets, and smartphones.
-Each with minor modifications to enhance compatibility in each mode.
+There are 10 stylistic module class suffixes in Ximenia.
+These add a unique style variation to the module: **box1-4**, **title1-4**, **rt-largetitle** and **noblock**.

+There are also 25 structural suffixes which affect the layout and metrics of the module.
+Those suffixes can be applied now for: modules, categories, and topic containers.

 [adminguide]: ../../start/styles.md#installing-administrative-modules
-[style]: assets/acacia.jpeg
+[style]: assets/ximenia.jpeg
 [rokbridge]: http://www.rockettheme.com/extensions-joomla/rokbridge